So you’ve decided to set up your own home theater system, and now you’ve come to a bump in the road. “Do I need an

 If you’re just looking to set up a home theater system and want to connect your TV, speakers, consoles, and more all into one spot, then a receiver is probably the right choice.
 But if you’re a hardcore audiophile, or just want to use your setup for music, then you probably want to make your music sound as good as possible, in which case an amplifier might be better.

-I would say about 95% of people will only need an A/V receiver.
+I would say about 95% of people will only need an A/V receiver for reasons we’ve explored before in our article about pre-outs on receivers.
 Standalone amplifiers are usually only needed for more complex audio setups.
 If you aren’t sure what type of receiver to purchase, then check out my recommended receivers page!
 I go over a few different high-quality receivers at various price points.

 Pros and Cons of Receivers